aki-akaguma/siamesedb/README.md

 - DbMap has keys as utf-8 string.
 - DbList has keys as u64.
 - The value is any bytes included utf-8 string.
+- The file store is implemented the basic B-Tree. (no hash and no leaf)
 - Small db file size.
+- Separated files. (data record file and index file)
+- One database has some db-maps and some db-lists.

 ## Compatibility